radmedov/ALO-GUIDE/DESIGNGUIDES.md

 Photoshop has the capability to remain non-destructive, but it takes a steady hand not to break things.
 If you’re a web designer who uses Photoshop, you might find yourself conducting the hide-away performance.
-Hiding that extra copy of a layer in its vector or otherwise for safe assurance, the same safety net that causes a lot of mess and contributes to file bloat.
+Hiding that extra copy of a layer in its vector or otherwise for safety assurance, the same safety net that causes a lot of mess and contributes to file bloat.

 Sketch is intended for web-design.